CSejersen/Blog/content/posts/Bit-Blitzer.md

 const U64 RANK_8 = 0xff00000000000000ULL;
 ```

-The most beautiful aspect of bitboards however, come to light when we start moving the pieces around.
+The most beautiful aspect of bitboards however, comes to light when we start moving the pieces around.
 Lets say we want to move a pawn 1 square forwards.
 Simply bitshift its
 position by 8 and there you go.
 Moving a knight forwards and to the right?
 Easy, bitshift it by 17 and Bob's your uncle.